Last Updated on February 3, 2023

 Section 87 (A)

-The total Income of the assessee not exceed rupees 5 lakh shall entitled to a income tax rebate of 12,500 Rupees.
+The total Income of the assessee not exceed rupees 7 lakh shall entitled to pay no income tax.

 Income Tax Slabs & Rates

-The assessee has the option to pay taxes on the basis of old income tax rates and avail all the deductions and surcharge benefits or to pay on the basis of new reduced income tax rates and forgone all the deductions and surcharge benefits.
+Earlier the assessee has the option to pay taxes on the basis of old income tax rates and avail all the deductions and surcharge benefits or to pay on the basis of new reduced income tax rates and forgone all the deductions and surcharge benefits.
+Now the new tax regime is set as default option, but tax payer can choose whether to pay on either basis.

 For individuals, Hindu Undivided Family (HUF), AOP, BOI